mmmenno/cc2lod/export/readme.md

 ## construction history

 Construction events include the dc:types 'Nieuwbouw' and 'Verbouwing'.
-Constructionevents are of the class `sem:Event`, which helps to distinguish these events from 'programmes' - that are modelled as `schema:Event`.
+Constructionevents are of the class `sem:Event`, which helps to distinguish these events from 'programmes' - modelled as `schema:Event`.

 ```
 <http://www.cinemacontext.nl/constructionevent/Perc188-01>